microsoft/BotFramework-WebChat/README.md

 | `username`                 | Specify a username.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |
 | `webSpeechPonyFillFactory` | Specify the Web Speech object for text-to-speech and speech-to-text.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |

+# Browser compatibility
+Web Chat supports the latest 2 versions of modern browsers like Edge, Google Chrome, and FireFox.
+If you need Web Chat to function in Internet Explorer 11, please see the [ES5 Bundle Demo](https://microsoft.github.io/BotFramework-WebChat/01.b.getting-started-es5-bundle).

+Please note, however:
+- Web Chat does not support IE<11
+- Customization as shown in non-es5 samples are not supported for Internet Explorer.
+Because IE11 is a non-modern browser, it does not support ES6, and many samples that use arrow functions and modern promises would need to be manually converted to ES5.
+If you are in need of heavy customization for your app, we strongly recommend developing your app for a modern browser like Google Chrome or Edge.
+- Web Chat is unable to support the conversion of our samples to pre-2015 compatibility, and does not plan on supporting customization samples for IE11 (ES5).
+   - For customers who wish to manually rewrite our other samples to work in IE11, we recommend looking into converting code from ES6+ to ES5 using polyfills and transpilers like [`babel`](https://babeljs.io/docs/en/next/babel-standalone.html).

 # How to test with Web Chat's latest bits

 *Testing unreleased features is only available via MyGet packaging at this time.*